 Some entrepreneurs may have a clear goal or plan, but the majority of entrepreneurs have no idea how to start a business.
 Many times they don’t know what they may end up in. entrepreneurship is a flexible and never-ending process.
 As an entrepreneur, you have to create your future.

 Myth#6: entrepreneurs are born not made

 Most people stick to their job even if they hate doing it and refuse to start their own business.
 They just say, ‘I am not born an entrepreneur.
 Entrepreneurs start from zero and become billionaires.
 A person who has an open mind, courage, desire to change the world, convert a problem into an opportunity can become an entrepreneur.

 Most people drop their idea just because they think it is not big enough.
 Amazon, Facebook, etc. were not very big ventures when they started, they started small and grew to as big as they currently are.
 Always keep in mind small stuff leads to big business.
 You have to work hard to make it a big success.

 Many would-be entrepreneurs think that you need enough cash stacked aside before starting a business.
 Some businesses need huge cash but others only require a few thousand to start a business, especially online business.
 So many entrepreneurs start their business in their room without any cash

 Myth#9: entrepreneurs are job-hoppers

 This is not entirely correct because entrepreneurs and job-hoppers are different things.
 If you are always moving from one job to another, that doesn’t mean you are an entrepreneur.
 It would be more accurate to call yourself a restless soul that hasn’t found its place.
 If you want to be an entrepreneur you have to stay in a field longer to become an expert.

 Myth#10: entrepreneurs do not have a boss

-So, if you believe in yourself and have the courage to start a business then don’t wait.
-You don’t need lots of money and not lots of people to become a successful entrepreneurs.
+So, if you believe in yourself and dare to start a business then don’t wait.
+You don’t need lots of money and not lots of people to become successful entrepreneurs.